luisangelgare/SIaD-Tool/README.md

 ---

 ## 🚨 Important Notice
-This tool is **experimental** and under **active development**.
+- This tool is **experimental** and under **active development**.
 We encourage users to report any issues and contribute to its improvement.
+- Since the tool is under continuous development, for the time being and until further notice, the Python/PSCAD version of the tool is currently unavailable.

 ---